blacitea/scheduler/README.md

 Interactive SPA built with React where user can Browse, Read, Edit, Add and Delete interview appointments.
 Requests are made to an API server allows persist information.

-Application is deployed on Netlify and can be visited [HERE](https://dazzling-kalam-f952d0.netlify.app/)
+Application is deployed on Netlify with database hosted on Heruko.
+[Check it out!](https://dazzling-kalam-f952d0.netlify.app/)

-Database is deployed on [Heruko](www.heroku.com)

 <br/>
 <br/>